micag2025/Supply_Chain_project/docs/testing.md

 ## End-to-End Workflow Validation

-This scenario validates the complete lifecycle of a product batch across all supply chain participants.
+This scenario **validates the complete lifecycle of a product batch across all supply chain participants**.
 The objective is to demonstrate that the React frontend, MetaMask wallet integration, ethers.js communication layer, and Ethereum smart contract operate together seamlessly to support real-world business workflows.

 ### Coffee Supply Chain Scenario